HydroModPy/HydroModPy/docs/source/architecture/packages/schema.rst

 - ``job/inputset.py`` -- the input set as a first-class object, whose id digests the **complete** resource array, with a licence per resource and a rollup that never refuses to seal.
+- ``job/provenance.py`` -- how the job ran: tool, commit and dirty flag, interpreter, platform, backend, package freeze.
+It carries no instant, so two identical submissions render identical bytes, and it names no hostname, no account and no local path: a job directory is handed to somebody else by construction.
 - ``job/outcome.py`` -- the typed outcome, which refuses to carry a status that contradicts its own exit code.
 - ``job/seal.py`` -- ``seal_job()`` and ``verify_job()``.